wohaco/despace/messenger.md

 | **Objectives:**<br><br> • Provide surface abundances of major elements.<br> • Provide surface abundances of Fe, Si, and K, infer alkali depletion from K abundances, and provide abundance limits on H (water ice) and S (if present) at the poles.<br> • Map surface element abundances where possible, and otherwise provide surface-averaged abundances or establish upper limits. |[![](f/project/m/messenger/grs.jpg)](f/project/m/messenger/grs.jpg)|

 ### Neutron Spectrometer (NS)
-Determined the hydrogen mineral composition to a depth of 40 cm by detecting low-energy neutrons resulting from the collision of cosmic rays with the minerals.
+Determined the hydrogen mineral composition to a depth of 40 cm by detecting low‑energy neutrons resulting from the collision of cosmic rays with the minerals.

 | | |
 |:--|:--|